7997275647/Cpp_DesignPatterns_and_Basics/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE) (or specify your actual license).
+This project is open source and available under the [MIT License](LICENSE).

 ## Author